DeFi Lending

 Cons:

-Best for: Bitcoin holders who want a conservative CeFi option with a transparent approach to reserves and risk management.
+Best for: Bitcoin holders seeking a conservative CeFi option with transparent reserve management.

 Best for RWA and Tokenization